 Cell phone companies have changed the way they provide their customers with cell phones.
 At one time, customers had to pay top dollar for phones or enter into a restrictive contract to get a discount.
 Even if they entered into a contract, they still had to pay a lump sum to own the device.
 Now, companies are allowing people to enter into payment plans to pay for phones.
 This gives people the chance to own the latest devices without breaking the bank.
 Companies like AT&T offer installment agreements so people can pay monthly as they move toward owning the phone.

-Customers who sign up for Sprint Lease will get to lease a new smartphone or tablet from Sprint.
+Customers who sign up for Sprint Lease, now known as Sprint Flex, will get to lease a new smartphone or tablet from Sprint.
 They will pay a low monthly fee to lease the device, and at the end of the leasing period, they will return it to Sprint or pay an additional amount to own it.
 The amount usually falls between $150 and $200.

 Customers must return the phone in good working order in order to keep the agreement.
 Otherwise, they will have to purchase the phone.

-Only select devices are available through Sprint Lease.
-Customers can get the iPhone 6, iPhone 6 Plus, and iPhone 5S through the iPhone for Life Sprint Lease agreement.
+Only select devices are available through Sprint Flex.
+Customers can get the iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6s, iPhone 6 Plus, and iPhone 5c through the iPhone Forever Sprint Lease agreement.
 Customers can get one of the iPhones for as little as $20 a month and $0 down.

 Sprint offers a variety of Android devices through Sprint Lease.